Skip to content

 EOF

-!!! note If you are doing this lab as part of a workshop secrets have been created for you in the ci-tools namespace, you just need to copy them:
+If you're doing this lab as part of a workshop, secrets have been pre-created in the ci-tools namespace.
+Simply copy them:

 oc get secret registry-config -n ci-tools -o yaml | sed "s/ci-tools/inventory-${UNIQUE_SUFFIX}-dev/g" | oc apply -f -